 Burger & Lobster

-- In addition to the original location in Flatiiron, at 39 W. 19th St., Burger & Lobster has opened two Times Square locations, at 132 W. 43rd St. and One Bryant Park.
+- In addition to the original location in Flatiiron, at 39 W. 19th St., Burger & Lobster has a Times Square location, at 132 W. 43rd St.

 Greenpoint Fish & Lobster Co.

 This is a combo fish market and restaurant/raw bar makes sourcing sustainable seafood its main mission, so your lobster is ethically caught.
 It’s wholesale division supplies many top NYC restaurants with the freshest catch for their menus.
 They serve 1 1/2 pound lobster simply with lemon and drawn butter.

 Lobster rolls are $19 and $21 for a BLT lobster roll (with bacon) or a Mexican roll with guacamole and chipotle sauce.

 - There’s also a Lobster Joint in Williamsburg at the N 3rd Street Market

 The Poissonnerie section of this giant French food hall in Brookfield Place offers lobster rolls for $18.
 The market also sells whole fresh lobsters ($14.95/pound) for you to try your hand at steaming or baking the crustaceans at home.

 - 225 Liberty Street, Battery Park, 212-981-8588; ledistrict.com

 With two locations on Staten Island, this seafood-centric restaurant serves up whole lobsters steamed or boiled, lobster tails, and even stuffed lobsters.